THE DOVER WAR MEMORIAL PROJECT

 Kingsford, A. C.

 Aubrey Carlton Kingsford, G/5335, was a Corporal in the 7th battalion of The Buffs.
-He is commemorated on the Arras Memorial, France, having been killed in action on 3rd May 1917.
-He was born, enlisted, and lived in Dover.
+He is commemorated on the Arras Memorial, France, below, having been killed in action on 3 May 1917.

 TR Kingsford, courtesy Dover ExpressKingsford, E. J.